CIDS-484-Spring-2022/ShawnVinje/README.md

 Since then, I have created a page to list all tasks that a user currently has, as well as pages for creating and deleting tasks which have links on the tasks page.

+Currently working on fixing the update tasks page as well as adding the full functionality of creating an account and logging in.